-I received the UTEM outstanding teacher award in 2008 and 2011.
-I’ve created a website called ultrasoundoftheweek.com where I post weekly interesting ultrasound cases and teaching pearls.
-I’ve also created several tools to aid ultrasound directors: a script that de-identifies ultrasound clips and an online M.mode.ify tool that can be used to create an M-Mode image from any clip.
-I’ve completed the ACEP Teaching Fellowship and my interests include landscape photography, digital image manipulation and computer coding.
+Ben Smith is the Emergency Ultrasound Fellowship Director of the University of Tennessee, Department of Emergency Medicine, Chattanooga, TN.
+He received the UTEM outstanding teacher award in 2008 and 2011.
+He’s created a website called ultrasoundoftheweek.com where I post weekly interesting ultrasound cases and teaching pearls, which was recently migrated to this site (coreultrasound.com).
+He has also created several tools to aid ultrasound directors: a script that de-identifies ultrasound clips and an online M.mode.ify tool that can be used to create an M-Mode image from any clip.
+He has completed the ACEP Teaching Fellowship and his interests include landscape photography, digital image manipulation and computer coding.

 How to use this site:

 5 Min Sono Vids: Videos are meant to give you a basic how-to-do for a specific US exam.
 It’s basic.
 I won’t be going into subtle findings that you probably won’t use.
 I also won’t be going through the history of an exam or the research/accuracy behind it.
 It’s just to get you familiar with the exam.

 Ultrasound of the Week: These are weekly cases that start out with a question, then give you an evidence based answer.